NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 features can be solved for.
 Using no will force the points to use height values from another source, usually LOLA or MOLA.

-The above command will spew out a bunch of diagnostic information from every iteration of the optimization algorithm.
+The above command will print out diagnostic information from every iteration of the optimization algorithm.
 The most important feature to look at is the *sigma0* value.
 It represents the mean of pixel errors in the control network.
 In our run, the initial error was